Chapter 9:

 Niels was a challenging opponent.

-He reminded me a lot of my eleventh-grade social studies teacher, Mrs. Gonzalez; not because the information he was giving me was exceptionally hard to understand, but because everytime I wrote something down that I thought was self-contained, he would bring it up later in his speech and reveal that it was connected to twelve other historically relevant events.
+He reminded me a lot of my eleventh-grade social studies teacher, Mrs. Gonzalez; not because the information he was giving me was exceptionally hard to understand, but because every time I wrote something down that I thought was self-contained, he would bring it up later in his speech and reveal that it was connected to twelve other historically relevant events.

+I never misunderstood him; he had very good enunciation, but he almost spoke faster than I could listen.
 It was like a race, where he was in the lead and I was hot on his heels.

+Thankfully, I had one advantage over him; he wasn’t the one who got to have a drink every so often.
 I watched as his fair skin slowly became tinged with red the longer the lesson went on.
-His neatly tied-up hair began to come down out of its restraints as he kept reading from his notes.
+His tied-up hair began to come down out of its restraints as he kept reading from his notes.

 The advantage it provided of keeping me hydrated proved to be invaluable, as, while the lack of air conditioning was still making me sweat uncomfortably, I was more able to regulate my temperature thanks to the water.
+Meanwhile, Niels was only sweating, without getting the chance to replenish his reserves.
+He may not have wanted to admit it, but this mental race was practically over.

 “After the third civil war overtook Fizzl, the country fell into ruin and disarray, allowing the newly christened kingdom of Mandl to invade and claim most of the land as its own.
 This sudden acquisition of land made it so that Ellcoast could no longer challenge Mandl with threats of invasion through Fizzl’s mountains, since the mountains were now patrolled by and in the territory of Mandl.
 Furthermore–”

-Niels didn’t slow down, and there was no way I was going to be able to focus without getting answers immediately.
+Niels didn’t slow down, and I wasn't going to be able to focus without getting answers immediately.
+Despite how much it would cost me, I raised my hand.

-Niels stopped, then smiled triumphantly.
+Niels smiled triumphantly.

 “Oh, am I going too fast for you?
 Need me to slow down, make things a little easier for your poor, uneducated wizarding mind?”
 He wiped away some sweat that had accumulated on his forehead and swiftly got himself a glass of water.